Elizabeth Ponds (they/them)

 Therapy specialties:

-Trans/queer clients (especially those who are nonbinary, bisexual, asexual, or aromantic)
+Trans/queer clients (especially those who are nonbinary, bisexual, asexual, or aromantic) and polyamorous clients

 I work with clients ages: